North East Core Funding

 What sort of organisation do we fund?

-Any not for profit organisation can apply.
-They must be based in and delivering activities in a defined local area.
-Regional, i.e North East based organisations are less likely to be considered and we are unable to consider national organisations, branches of national organisations, or federations of national organisations.
+Any not-for-profit organisation can apply.
+They must be based in and delivering activities in a defined local area in the North East of England.
+Regional, i.e. North East based organisations are less likely to be considered and we are unable to consider national organisations, branches of national organisations, or federations of national organisations.

 Smaller organisations with fewer employees are prioritised.
 We are unable to consider organisations with a turnover in excess of £300,000.

 We are more likely to support organisations in need than those in a healthy cash position.
 We will not consider organisations with more than six months running costs in free reserves.
+Reserves are that part of a charity’s unrestricted funds that is freely available to spend on any of the charity’s purposes and exclude tangible fixed assets used to carry out the charity’s activities, such as land and buildings.
 Organisations that are well managed, but with a clear financial need are more likely to be considered.

 What are our chances of success?

-The programme is highly competetive, with around 1 in 5 eligible applications being successful.
+The programme is highly competitive, with around 1 in 5 eligible applications being successful.
 We meet to discuss grants once per quarter and typically have considerably more requests for funding than we can support.
-It is important to read the guidance notes fully and if you think you might be eligible, call our grants manager on 0191 2127813 for a preliminary discussion.
+It is important to read the guidance notes fully and if you think you might be eligible, call our Foundation Secretary, Justine Massingham on 0739 2195377 for a preliminary discussion.

 How do we apply?

-Before you apply, please contact our grants manager, Justine Massingham on 0191 2127813.
+Before you apply, please contact our Foundation Secretary, Justine Massingham on 0739 2195377.
 She will help to make sure your application is eligible before submitting it for consideration by the trustees.